 The Lochend Wind Farm Extension Project

-The Lochend Wind Farm Extension Project seeks to expand upon the four wind turbines which were commissioned in 2017 by Constantine.
+The Lochend Wind Farm Extension Project seeks to expand upon the four wind turbines which were commissioned by Constantine in 2017.
 The site exists to the east of Lochend, 8 kilometres southwest of John 0′ Groats and 16 kilometres east of Thurso, in Caithness.

-The proposal is to extend the existing wind farm site with a further 5 wind energy turbines each of 149.9 m tip height 4.2 MW capacity, as well as 10 MW of battery storage.
+The proposal is to extend the existing wind farm site with a further 5 wind energy turbines each of up to 149.9 m tip height and 4.2 MW capacity, as well as 10 MW of battery storage.

 The proposed turbines are larger and generate significantly more energy, likely equivalent to the annual demand of 15,530 homes, a reduction in carbon emissions of 25,610 tonnes each year.
 See the Benefits section below for more detail.

 We will hold two rounds of online public Q&A sessions to consult the local community on the extension proposal.
-A link to the online consultation events will be available on this website and will take place on: Thursday 24 March 18:00-19:30, and Thursday 21 April 18:00-19:30.
-In the meantime, please use the contact details at the bottom of this page to get in touch with any questions or feedback on the project.
+Both will be held at the Northern Sands Hotel in Dunnet, within the same parish and minutes from Lochend.
+The first event is between 3-7pm on Wednesday 6th September 2023, and the second is between 3-7pm on Thursday 21st September 2023.
+In the meantime or as an alternative to visiting, please use the contact details at the bottom of this page to get in touch with any questions or feedback on the project.

 - Avoidance of areas of specific ecological concern such as identified bird flight paths